 It is assumed the same drippers are used throughout the irrigation application.

-This amazing invention lets you set the volume of water discharged by each dripper during the irrigation event.
+This amazing invention lets you set the volume of water discharged by each dripper or sprinkler during the irrigation event.
 The dripper discharge is independent of the flow rate of the drippers (pressure compensating or non pressure compensating).
-The dripper discharge is also independent of the water supply pressure.
+The dripper or sprinkler discharge is independent of the water supply pressure.

 The Unpowered Wicking Valve uses onsite weather conditions to control irrigation scheduling rather than the static timer intervals in conventional devices.